KosmasDev/dbt-task-jaffle-shop/README.md

 ```

 > [!NOTE]
-> In the context of this project, a single database `dbt_analytics` is used for both the source and the model-generated tables.
-In case the source tables were stored in a different database than the one used for the transformations, then we would need to grant privileges to the `analyser` role to get access to this database.
+> In this project, both the source tables and the model-generated tables are stored in the same database: dbt_analytics.
+If the source tables were located in a different database, additional privileges would need to be granted to the `analyser` role to ensure it has access to that database.

 ### Set up a dbt Cloud Account
 Set up a dbt Cloud account if you don't have one already (if you do, just create a new project) and follow Step 4 in the [dbt-snowflake connection guide ](https://docs.getdbt.com/guides/snowflake/), to connect Snowflake to dbt Cloud.
 Make sure the user you configure for your connections has [adequate database permissions ](https://docs.getdbt.com/reference/database-permissions/about-database-permissions) to run dbt in the `dbt_analytics` database.

-### Create a New dbt Project.
+### Create a New dbt Project
 1. Name your project — Choose a meaningful name to identify your dbt project.
 2. Configure your data warehouse — Select Snowflake as the warehouse and provide the required connection details:
    - Account